Kevin Bales: Professional and academic career

 Bales graduated from Ponca City High School in Ponca City, Oklahoma, in 1970.
 Bales earned his Ph.D. at the London School of Economics in 1994 with a thesis on Early innovations in social research: the Poverty Survey of Charles Booth.
-He holds a BA in Anthropology from the University of Oklahoma, an MA in Sociology from the University of Mississippi, and an MSc in Economic History from the London School of Economics.
+He also holds a BA in Anthropology, an MA in Sociology, and an MSc in Economic History.

-In 1990, Bales teamed with Simon Pell, the Head of Arts for Labour in the UK at the time, to form the fund-raising and research consultancy, Pell & Bales Ltd. The firm raises funds for medical charities, human rights groups, environmental campaigns, overseas development, and the Labour Party.
-In November 2011 fundraising by the company passed the one billion pound mark (£1,000,000,000 or $1.6 billion).
+In 1990, Bales partnered with Simon Pell to form the fund-raising and consulting firm Pell & Bales Ltd. The firm's stated goal is to raise funds for medical charities, human rights groups, environmental campaigns, overseas development, and the Labour Party.

-Bales has since served as a Trustee of Anti-Slavery International and as a consultant to the United Nations Global Program on Trafficking of Human Beings.
-He has advised the US, British, Irish, Norwegian and Nepali governments and the Economic Community of West African States on matters relating to the formulation of policy on slavery and human trafficking.
-Bales edited an Anti-Human Trafficking Toolkit for the United Nations, and published a report on forced labor in the US with the Human Rights Center at Berkeley.
+Bales has served as a Trustee of Anti-Slavery International and as a consultant to the United Nations Global Program on Trafficking of Human Beings.
+He has advised various governments on formulating policy on slavery and human trafficking.
+Bales has also done editing in his line of work for the United Nations, and published a report on forced labor in the US with the Human Rights Center at Berkeley.

-In 2015 he was a Professor of Human Rights at the Pozen Family Center for Human Rights at the University of Chicago.
+In 2015, he worked as Professor of Human Rights at the Pozen Family Center for Human Rights at the University of Chicago.
 From 2001 to 2005 Bales was a visiting Professor of International Studies at the Croft Institute at the University of Mississippi.

-Presently, Bales holds the position of Professor of Contemporary Slavery at the University of Nottingham, as well as that of Emeritus Professor of Sociology at Roehampton University in London.
+Bales has also served as Professor of Contemporary Slavery at the University of Nottingham and as Emeritus Professor of Sociology at Roehampton University in London.
 He served on the board of directors of the International Cocoa Initiative, and currently serves on the board of the Freedom Fund.
+Kevin Bales also served as a Professor of Contemporary Slavery at the Wilberforce Institute for the Study of Slavery and Emancipation at the University of Hull.

 Books

-Bales has written extensively on modern slavery.
-Perhaps his best-known book is Disposable People: New Slavery in the Global Economy (1999; revised edition, 2004, further edition 2012), a firsthand analysis of the operations of five slave-based businesses: prostitution in Thailand, selling of water in Mauritania, production of charcoal in Brazil, general agriculture in India, and brickmaking in Pakistan.
+Bales has written several books on modern slavery.
+One of his best-known books is Disposable People: New Slavery in the Global Economy (1999; revised edition, 2004, further edition 2012), an analysis of five slave-based businesses: prostitution in Thailand, the selling of water in Mauritania, production of charcoal in Brazil, general agriculture in India, and brickmaking in Pakistan.
 Archbishop Desmond Tutu called the book "a well researched, scholarly and deeply disturbing expose of modern slavery".
 The book has been published in ten different languages.
 The book formed the basis for a film, Slavery: A Global Investigation, made by TrueVision in 2000, which won a Peabody Award.